44Jacob/sql-challenge/README.md

 Setup

-During the class we followed these steps to set up your environment:
+During the class we followed these steps to set up our environment:

 Install PostgreSQL and pgAdmin as per the official documentation.